beckyfernez/Shopping-Cart/README.md

 Configure your own tax rate according to your sales region and run the shopping cart program:

-Install python-dotenv to read key-value pairs from a .env file
+Install python-dotenv to read key-value pairs from a .env file:

 ```sh
 pip install python-dotenv
 ```

-Enter tax rate percent as a decimal
+Enter tax rate percent as a decimal:
 ```sh
 TAX_RATE=0.0875 python shopping_cart.py
 ```